 Chris earned his B.S. in human movement from Boston University in 1990 and his M.Ed. in education from Boston University in 1991.

 Doyle was born June 30, 1968.
-Chris is from Quincy, Mass., and attended Boston College High School.
+Chris is from Quincy, Massachusetts, and attended Boston College High School.
 He was inducted into the Boston College High School Hall of Fame in November, 2004.
 Chris and his wife, Tia, have three sons, Declan, Donovan and Dillon.

 Strength and Conditioning Mission Statement